Rajinikanth: Public image

-In May 2018, Rajinikanth received negative criticism and reactions after justifying police action during the Thoothukudi massacre.

-In 2020, Rajinikanth quoted a 2017 article from Outlook, which reported that Dravidar Kazhagam founder Periyar E. V. Ramasamy garlanded the idols of Hindu deities Rama and Sita with footwear at an atheist rally in 1971.
-His remarks were criticized by supporters of Periyar.
-In response to the backlash, Rajinikanth stated, "I did not speak on something that didn't happen.
-I've only spoken on what was reported.
-It was reported in Outlook also.
-Sorry, I will not apologise".

 Personal life

 Relationships

 While he was working as a bus conductor in Bangalore, Rajinikanth met a medical student named Nirmala and started a relationship.
 After seeing him perform in a stage play, she encouraged him to pursue an acting career and sent an application to the Adyar Film Institute on his behalf and unbeknownst to him.
 Although he took up the offer and proceeded with his acting career, Rajinikanth has since lost contact with her.

 Family

 Rajinikanth married Latha Rangachari, a student of Ethiraj College for Women who interviewed him for her college magazine.
 The marriage took place on 26 February 1981, in Tirupati, Andhra Pradesh.
-The couple has two daughters named Aishwarya Rajinikanth and Soundarya Rajinikanth.
-Latha runs a school named "The Ashram".
+The couple has two daughters: Aishwarya and Soundarya.
+He has four grandchildren through his daughters.

-Aishwarya married actor Dhanush on 18 November 2004 and they have two sons, Yathra and Linga.
-His younger daughter, Soundarya, works in the Tamil film industry as a director, producer and graphic designer.
-She married industrialist Ashwin Ramkumar on 3 September 2010 and have a son Ved Krishna.
-In September 2016, Soundarya revealed that she and her husband had filed for divorce by mutual consent due to irreconcilable differences.
-In July 2017, the couple officially divorced.
-She has married Vishagan Vanangamudi, an actor and businessman, on 11 February 2019 at Leela Palace in Chennai.

 Views

-Rajinikanth is a Hindu, who practices spiritualism and is a strong believer of spirituality.
+Rajinikanth is a practicing Hindu and is a strong believer of spirituality.
 He is also a practitioner of yoga and meditation.
 Rajinikanth has religiously visited major Hindu temples prior to the release of each of his films; for instance he visited the Tirumala Venkateswara Temple before the release of Sivaji in 2007 and visited Sathya Sai Baba at Prasanthi Nilayam in Andhra Pradesh before the release of Kuselan the following year.
 He also occasionally leaves for pilgrimage to the Himalayas.

-He has often referred to Ramakrishna Paramahamsa, Swami Satchidananda, Ragavendra Swami, Mahavatar Babaji, and Ramana Maharishi as his favourite spiritual leaders.
+He has often referred to Ramakrishna Paramahamsa, Swami Satchidananda, Ragavendra Swami, Mahavatar Babaji, and Ramana Maharshi as his favourite spiritual leaders.